hyperledger-archives/composer/contrib-notes/coding-guidelines.md

  - All changes should be developed in a fork of the relevant Hyperldger Composer repository, and the changes submitted for approval in the form of pull requests.
  - All commits require DCO sign-off
+ - All pull request must be linked to an issue
  - All delivered code must follow the linting rules
  - All features or bug fixes must be tested.
  - All public API methods must be documented.